What Are Chives Used For? (Why You Need Them In Your Garden!)

 7. Chop up excess chives and use as a mulch around strawberries to deter slugs

-8. Sprinkle chopped chive leaves onto mashed potato, baked potato or baby new potatoes dripping with melted butter.
+8. Sprinkle chopped chive leaves onto mashed potato, baked potato (my second favorite) or baby new potatoes dripping with melted butter.
 Any kind of potato really!

 9. Plant anywhere you want to attract bees (and other pollinating insects)